Mrintania/portfolio_website/README.md

 ## Performance Optimization

-The website implements several performance optimization strategies including CSS and JavaScript minification opportunities, optimized asset loading, and efficient animation systems.
+The website implements several performance optimization strategies including CSS and JavaScript optimization opportunities, efficient asset loading, and smooth animation systems.
 Images are optimized for web delivery, and the modular CSS architecture enables selective loading for enhanced performance on slower connections.

 ## Security Considerations